 William R. Cashen Service Award

-William R. "Bill" Cashen '37 was a former alumni director, professor, and marshal emeritus, historian, public servant, family man, proud alumnus and friend to many Alumni.
+William R. "Bill" Cashen '37 was an alumni director, professor and university marshal, as well as a public servant, historian, family man, proud alumnus and friend to many alumni.
 Cashen set the example for service to the university and its alumni association.
 This award is designed to recognize and perpetuate his example and inspire all those associated with the University of Alaska Fairbanks.

-Criteria for Selection: Nominees will be judged on the basis of meritorious service at more than one level of alumni activity.
-This could include, but is not limited to, serving as a chapter officer, serving on the board of directors, assisting with a project, setting up a scholarship, serving on a UAF selection committee or an advisory council.
+Criteria for selection: Nominees will be judged on the basis of meritorious service at more than one level of alumni activity.
+This could include, but is not limited to, serving as a chapter officer, serving on the board of directors, assisting with a project, setting up a scholarship, or serving on a UAF selection committee or advisory council.

 2017 William R. Cashen Service Award winner

 The 2017 honoree, Jo Ryman Scott, was born in rural South Dakota just before the stock market crash of October 1929.
 During the Depression that followed, Jo worked hard with her family on the farm.
 She loved animals and fondly remembers her early teachers who encouraged a love of literature and music.
 Graduating from Warner High School in 1947, Jo earned a teaching certificate and taught in South Dakota for three years.
 She loved teaching, but wanted to go to college.
 She was the first woman from her high school to finish college, earning a bachelor’s degree in education from San Jose State in 1953.
 After meeting someone from Alaska, she decided to apply for teaching positions in several Alaskan cities.
 She was offered contracts by all four schools she applied to, but took a job in Fairbanks because it was close to the University of Alaska.